HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-atanh                                    Yes      Yes      No      No        No       No        No        No       No     torch baddbmm                                  Yes      Yes      Yes     No        No       No        No        No       No     torch bernoulli                                Yes      Yes      Yes     No        No       No        No        No       No     torch bitwise_and                              No       No       No      No        No       Yes       No        Yes      Yes    torch bitwise_left_shift                       No       No       No      No        No       Yes       No        Yes      Yes    torch bitwise_not                              No       No       No      No        No       No        Yes       No       Yes    torch
+atanh                                    Yes      Yes      No      No        No       No        No        No       No     torch baddbmm                                  Yes      Yes      Yes     No        No       No        No        No       No     torch bernoulli                                Yes      Yes      Yes     No        No       No        No        No       No     torch bincount                                 No       No       No      No        Yes      Yes       Yes       Yes      No     torch bitwise_and                              No       No       No      No        No       Yes       No        Yes      Yes    torch bitwise_left_shift                       No       No       No      No        No       Yes       No        Yes      Yes    torch bitwise_not                              No       No       No      No        No       No        Yes       No       Yes    torch